Edna Manley

-Edna Swithenbank Manley, OM (28 February 1900 – 2 February 1987) is considered one of the most important artists and arts educators in Jamaica.
-She was known primarily as a sculptor although her oeuvre included significant drawings and paintings.
-Her work forms an important part of the National Gallery of Jamaica's permanent collection and can be viewed in other public institutions in Jamaica such as Bustamante Children's Hospital, the University of the West Indies, and the Kingston Parish Church.
+Edna Swithenbank Manley, OM (28 February 1900 – 9 February 1987) is considered one of the most important artists and arts educators in Jamaica.
+She was known primarily as a sculptor, although her oeuvre included significant drawings and paintings.
+Her work forms an important part of the National Gallery of Jamaica's permanent collection, and can be viewed in other public institutions in Jamaica such as Bustamante Children's Hospital, the University of the West Indies, and the Kingston Parish Church.

 Her early training was in the British neoclassical tradition.
-In the early 1920s and 1930s she experimented with modernism eventually adapting it to her own aesthetic.

-Edna Manley was an early supporter of art education in Jamaica.
-In the 1940s, she organised and taught art classes at the Junior Centre of the Institute of Jamaica.
-These classes developed in a more formal setting with the establishment of the Jamaica School of Art and Craft in 1950.
-Jamaica's first Art School would eventually expand into a college and was renamed Edna Manley College of the Visual and Performing Arts in 1995 to honour the artist's pioneering role in Jamaican Art.
+Edna Manley was an early supporter of art education in Jamaica and in the 1940s, she organised and taught art classes at the Junior Centre of the Institute of Jamaica.
+These classes developed in a more formal setting with the establishment of the Jamaica School of Art and Craft in 1950, Jamaica's first Art School which would eventually expand into a college, and was renamed the Edna Manley College of the Visual and Performing Arts, in 1995, to honour the artist's pioneering role in Jamaican Art.

-Edna Manley was also the wife of Norman Manley, the founder of the Jamaican People's National Party and the 1st Premier of Jamaica.
+Edna Manley was the wife of Norman Manley, the founder of the Jamaican People's National Party and the 1st Premier of Jamaica.
 She is often considered the "mother of Jamaican art".

 Personal life

 Early life

-Born Edna Swithenbank on 28 February 1900, Edna Manley lived out her early years in England with her cleric father, Harvey Swithenbank, her mixed Jamaican mother, Ellie Shearer, and her 8 siblings.
-Ellie was the sister of Margaret Ann Shearer, who married Thomas Manley, and their son was Norman Washington Manley.
+She was born Edna Swithenbank on 28 February 1900.
 Her father died when she was nine, leaving his widow to raise all their nine children by herself.
 Edna Manley was described as incredibly independent, rebellious and spirited, exemplified in the uproar and unrest she caused among her own family as she embraced her 'coloured' ancestry from her mother's side.
 This ancestry had been swept under the rug due to the possible repercussions it would have had on not only her parents but the whole family during the racially tense times of the early twentieth century.